 Ted served as Executive Director of the musicFIRST Coalition from 2011-2016, leading the successful campaign to stop the Internet Radio Fairness Act and spearheading the introduction of the Fair Play Fair Pay Act and unprecedented grassroots mobilization in support of it.
-He is currently the Executive Director for Artist Rights Alliance, a non-profit, artist-run, advocacy organization, and was a driving force in the passage of the Music Modernization Act of 2018.
+He served as the Executive Director of the Artist Rights Alliance from 2018-2021, a non-profit, artist-run, advocacy organization, and was a driving force in the passage of the Music Modernization Act of 2018.

 Sam Sokol has worked in DC legal, political, and communications circles for the past 20 years, including half a decade as a top investigator for House Judiciary Committee Democrats and 7 years as a litigator at Wilmer, Cutler, & Pickering and its successor WilmerHale.
 In addition to leading House investigations into controversies like the Bush Administration's firing of US Attorneys, torture, and post-9/11 surveillance, Sam worked on copyright, antitrust, civil rights, and crime legislation including serving as lead House negotiator on a major overhaul of the Indian Country criminal justice system.